What is an Implant?

 What implants do you use?

-At Pure Dental Care, we only use genuine Straumann implants and components.
+At Dart Vale Dental Care, we only use genuine Straumann implants and components.
 They are widely regarded as the best implants available amongst the dental profession.
 Straumann have a long track record of success, proven in international studies.

 With a Straumann implant, you can fully trust in its longevity and in the long-term availability of components.
 Straumann provides a lifetime guarantee for implants should they have to be replaced (subject to qualifying criteria).